shangold-will/LearningLodgeMatchingSoftware/README.md

 ### Other Info
 I added a ".gs" and a ".js" file with the same code.
 The code was written in a ".gs" file, but I added a ".js" file for more convenience and accessibility.

+### References
+[Here](https://developers.google.com/apps-script/reference "Google Apps Script API Reference Page") is a link to the Reference page of Google's Scripting API